SonyShrestha/VBP_Joint_Project/README.md

 ## Data Sources

-The `data` folder stores the raw data scraped from the data sources present in the `landing_zone`.
+The `data` folder stores the raw data scraped using the scripts present in the `landing_zone`.
+The `landing_zone` consists of 2 types of data generation scripts:

-The `landing zone` directory is used to generate the data required.
-The `collectors` stores the scripts to extract the web sources provided in the `config.ini` file.
+- `collectors` consist of data sources that have either been scraped or extracted through API requests from the corresponding webpages.
-The `synthetic` directory uses a combination of data from `collectors` to synthetically produce the required dataset.
+- `synthetic` directory consists of data generated synthetically; using a composite of collected data sources and fake data generated using the python [Faker](https://pypi.org/project/Faker/0.7.4/) library.

 ## How to run the code

-## Data Pipeline